chriskirknielsen/dotcom-2024/src/content/posts/2020/2020-07-18-inline-lists-with-conditional-separators.md

 Not quite.

-If your list wraps, you will see your separator at the end of a line (or in some cases, even at the start of the next one!), which doesn't look all that great.
+If your list wraps, you will see your separator at the end of a line (or in some cases, even at the start of the next one!), which doesn’t look all that great.
 Let’s try to fix that!

 The heart of this trick is the following idea, a very clever one: whitespace is collapsed between words if it’s at a line break.
-However, if that pseudo-element has a `display` value other than `inline`, it won’t collapse, so you can't use regular sizing properties like `width` or `padding`, but you can use text-related ones… like `letter-spacing`!
+However, if that pseudo-element has a `display` value other than `inline`, it won’t collapse, so you can’t use regular sizing properties like `width` or `padding`, but you can use text-related ones… like `letter-spacing`!

 By defining a rather high letter spacing, we can adjust the length of our whitespace so that there is enough room for our separator.
 We’ll add that via a background-image, since we need the `content` to be a whitespace (`" "`) and nothing else.